cityofsmiles/MathLessons2021/README.md

 This is a repository for Grade 8 teaching resources created by the Math teachers of Sauyo High School.
 The topics are based on the Most Essential Learning Competencies in Mathematics (MELC).

 ## Important Links and Resources
 1. Practice answering the flashcards.
-Make sure your Telegram account is active before clicking the links.
 - [Flashcard 1](https://forms.gle/Ts5HJsycjh75FJwT6)
 - [Flashcard 2](https://forms.gle/Ts5HJsycjh75FJwT6)
 - [Flashcard 3](https://forms.gle/Ts5HJsycjh75FJwT6)